HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course/README.md

 ## Licensing and copyright
 Copyright 2024 University College London.
-`Medical-Image-Registration-Short-Course` is released under the  CC BY 4.0 license Please see the [license file](LICENSE.md) for details.
+`Medical-Image-Registration-Short-Course` is released under the  CC BY 4.0 license.
+Please see the [license file](LICENSE.md) for details.

 ## Acknowledgements
-Supported by <TO_ADD_FUNDERS>
+Funded by [UKRI Innovation Scholars](https://www.ukri.org/opportunity/innovation-scholars-data-science-training-in-health-bioscience/) Health and Bioscience IDEAS project (MR/V03863X/1)